ivainm/Gobyrepro/README_gobyrepro.md

 align2.slurm           #align demultiplexed ddRAD reads to the reference genome of P.minutus.
 Index aligned reads.
-Run som quality checks with samtools. gstacks.slurm          #firt step of the Stacks pipeline - SNP catalogue creation from aligned reads. populations.slurm      #second step of the Stacks pipeline - VCF file output. final_vcf.sh           #from the vcf file, filter using vcftools and plink, run pca, export a bedfile for use in R, calculate individual level heterozygosity.
+Run som quality checks with samtools. gstacks.slurm          #firt step of the Stacks pipeline - SNP catalogue creation from aligned reads. populations.slurm      #second step of the Stacks pipeline - VCF file output. nomerge.sh             #analyse data with technical replicates not merged in order to identify suspicious/contaminated samples final_vcf.sh           #from the vcf file, filter using vcftools and plink, run pca, export a bedfile for use in R, calculate individual level heterozygosity.
 R_popgen.R             #Different step of the analysis done in R. Plots to identify outliers, Fst calculations with radiator package.